barrychum/asciinema-scripts/README.md

-# asciinema Pause Trimmer
+# asciinema scripts

-A Python script to adjust pauses in asciinema cast files, ensuring no pause exceeds a specified maximum duration.
-The script also allows setting a specific start time for the first event.
+This repository contains scripts for working with asciinema recordings, specifically for modifying recorded pauses and converting cast files to SVG.

 ## Features

-- Adjusts pauses in asciinema cast files to a maximum specified duration.
+- Adjust pauses in asciinema cast files to a maximum specified duration.
-- Allows setting a specific start time for the first event.
+- Set a specific start time for the first event.
-- Formats timestamps to exactly 6 decimal places without quotes.

 ## Requirements